shauncassini/shauncassini.github.io/content/posts/hexagon.md

----
-title: "Solving the Magic Hexagon with an Evolutionary Algorithm"
-date: 2022-02-08
++++
-tags: ["Puzzle", "Evolutionary Algorithm"]
-keywords: ["Puzzle", "Evolutionary Algorithm", "Magic Hexagon"]
-description: "Two years ago for Christmas, I got an 'impossible to solve' Magic Hexagon puzzle.
+title = "Solving the Magic Hexagon with an Evolutionary Algorithm" date = 2022-02-08 tags = ["Puzzle", "Evolutionary Algorithm"] keywords = ["Puzzle", "Evolutionary Algorithm", "Magic Hexagon"] description = "Two years ago for Christmas, I got an 'impossible to solve' Magic Hexagon puzzle.
 Using the power of evolutionary genetic algorithms, numpy and millions of iterations, 'impossible' turned to less than a second of computation.
 The key ideas are simple: 1.
 Represent each state of the board as a *gene*.
 2. Create a *population* of boards.
 3. Randomly *mutate* each gene in the population.
 4. Based on a *fitness measure*, select the best candiates from the mutated population and 5. *clone* the best candidates to create a new population and repeat until convergence.
-Through this cycle of evolution an apex gene emerges, and the unsolvable puzzle is solved."
+Through this cycle of evolution an apex gene emerges, and the unsolvable puzzle is solved." showFullContent = false readingTime = false draft = false
-showFullContent: false
-readingTime: false
-draft: false
----
++++

 ## Sudoku on steroids